 While there are endless things to do in Maine and around the area, let us first tell you what you can find right here at Captain Nickels Inn.
-We offer eight uniquely decorated and eminently comfortable guest rooms.
-Common spaces available for relaxing include two porches, two parlors, a sitting room, and our bar where a curated selection of local brews are on offer.
-Our grounds are three rolling acres that meander down to the Penobscot Bay, where we invite guests to enjoy the sounds of the ocean and views of the passing sailboats from our Adirondack chairs.
-While outside, play a game of horseshoes, bocce ball, or croquet.
-You can even inspect our fruit trees which are currently covered in flourishing apples and peaches!
+We offer ten uniquely decorated and eminently comfortable guest rooms.
+Common spaces available for relaxing include two porches, two parlors, a sitting room, and our 1874 Tavern where a curated selection of local brews are on offer.
+Our grounds are six rolling acres that meander down to the Penobscot Bay, where we invite guests to enjoy the sounds of the ocean and views of the passing sailboats from our Adirondack chairs.
+While outside, play a game of horseshoes, bocce ball, corn hole, or croquet.
+You can even inspect our fruit trees which, when in season, are covered in flourishing apples and peaches!

 Beach, Boat, Kayak

-Summer vacation is always the most anticipated time of the year for our guests when the snow has melted and the sun has finally returned.
+Summer vacation is always the most anticipated time of the year for our guests when the snow has melted, and the sun has finally returned.
 To take advantage of the longer days and warm weather, it’s only fitting to explore the great outdoors.
 To experience the bay closeup we send guests to Castine Kayak Adventures where you can book guided kayak tours.
-Perhaps you want to experience what a real lobster boat is like; if so, you can visit the Down East Boat Company.
+Arrange for a unique one- of-a-kind Bioluminescent and Stargazing Night Paddle in Castine Harbor!
+Castine’s Harbor is Maine’s own Bioluminescent Bay with a unique ecosystem that creates the perfect environment for these glow in the dark phytoplankton to survive and multiply.
+Perhaps you want to experience what a real lobster boat is like; if so, you can book a tour with Buggin’ ME Boat Tours; they start booking in May.
 Why not drive onto Sears Island for a nature hike or to enjoy the secluded beaches?
 Nearby Swan Lake State Park has a beautiful freshwater beach and is great for fishing!

 Learn, Shop, Explore

 For some excitement, we send guests to the Belfast and Moosehead Lake Railroad.
-With only a few dates left on the books, the railroad will host The Great Train Robbery where you can experience The Waldo Station Gang robbing the train for donations that will benefit the Travis Mills Foundation.
+There are several tours to choose from that range from one to two hours.
 They also offer weekend trips to explore Belfast and Unity, Maine.